 2. It's good for the planet: The Blue Zones Diet is 95 to 100 percent plant-based, which means it's good for your health and the health of Mother Earth.

 3. You can still enjoy wine: If you enjoy a nightly glass of wine, this is still encouraged, unlike many other diets where alcohol is not allowed.

 4. It's high in fiber: Beans, vegetables, fruits, nuts and whole grains — these are the foundation of the Blue Zones Diet and they also happen to be filled with soluble and insoluble fiber.
 Getting enough dietary fiber has been linked to weight loss as well as gut and heart health.

-5. No crazy diet foods/drinks required: This diet is rooted in whole, nutrient-rich foods that are easy to find in your local supermarket, not gimmicky, expensive diet foods or supplements.
+5. No wild diet foods/drinks required: This diet is rooted in whole, nutrient-rich foods that are easy to find in your local supermarket, not gimmicky, expensive diet foods or supplements.

 Potential Drawbacks of the Diet